Zillowe FoundationZillowe Documentation

 1. binary: Downloads a pre-compiled binary directly from a URL.

 2. com_binary: Downloads a compressed archive (.zip, .tar.gz, etc.), extracts it, and finds the binary within.
-Supports binary_path to point to the executable inside the archive.
-On Windows targets, if binary_path lacks .exe, Zoi will also try with .exe appended.
+Supports bin_path to point to the executable inside the archive and a files field to copy additional files (e.g. manuals, licenses).
+On Windows targets, if bin_path lacks .exe, Zoi will also try with .exe appended.

 4. script: Downloads and executes an installation script (e.g. install.sh).